castle-engine/cge-www/README.md

 * Install Apache (or any other web server that can handle PHP)

+    - Enable `mod_rewrite`.
+On Debian-based systems, do `sudo a2enmod rewrite && sudo service apache2 restart`.

 * Install PHP

 * Make htdocs/ referenced from Apache.
 There are may ways to do this.
 I advise to do this on Linux and make the website root accessible under URL like http://localhost:8777/ (which would open `htdocs/index.php` file in this repo).